Holidays

 22. Roasted Butternut Squash

-For a simple fall dinner idea, cube butternut squash and toss in olive oil.
+For a simple fall dinner idea, cube butternut squash and toss it in olive oil.
 Season with your favorite assortment of herbs and spices and roast, being sure to turn the squash midway through.
 Your guests will love the warm fall flavor this dish adds to your Thanksgiving menu.
+For the hurried Thanksgiving chef, the simplicity of this side dish for Thanksgiving dinner makes it a food that relieves stress.

 23. Scalloped Potatoes